Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Benchmark Design

 This section presents \toolname's workloads. \toolname uses the workload model presented in \Cref{sec:model}, which divides workloads in three main components: \emph{players}, \emph{terrain simulation}, and \emph{entities}.
 By using this model, \toolname's workloads are applicable to \mves in general, thus avoiding favoring specific systems (partially addresses~\ref{req:fairness}).
 In practice, the user specifies in the Configuration~(\designref{1}) only the \emph{player} and \emph{terrain simulation} parts of the workload, as \emph{entities} are a result of terrain simulation (spawning, see \Cref{sec:Workloads}).

 As future systems may become sufficiently performant to mitigate the impact of \toolname's workloads, \toolname supports workload scaling~(\ref{req:scalability}).
-To increase \toolname's workload complexity, the user can specify an increased the number of players to scale the player workload, and use \toolname's \emph{scale} parameter to select higher-complexity versions of the virtual world.
+To increase \toolname's workload complexity, the user can specify an increased number of players to scale the player workload, and use \toolname's \emph{scale} parameter to select higher-complexity versions of the pre-configured workloads.

-In the remainder of this section, we describe \toolname's workloads and how they fulfill our validity requirement (\ref{req:valid-workloads}).